 Note: Bills are calculated based on annual consumption of 6,500 kWh, taking into account all available conditional and non-conditional discounts.
+The lowest available offers in June 2015 and June 2016 were from RED Energy and Simply Energy respectively.

-Typical annual residential bills in the Essential network area, Figure 6.3 June 2015 vs June 2016 (\$2016, inc. GST)
+Figure 6.3 Typical annual residential bills in the Essential network area, June 2015 vs June 2016 (\$2016, inc. GST)

 Note: Bills are calculated based on annual consumption of 6,500 kWh, taking into account all available conditional and non-conditional discounts.
+The lowest available offer in June 2015 was from both Lumo and RED Energy.
+The lowest offer in June 2016 was from Simply Energy.